microsoft/AzureTrailblazerAcademy/month4/lab_aks/README.md

     git push
     ```

-12. In GitHub, return to the **Fabmedical** repository screen, and select the **Actions** tab.
+10. In GitHub, return to the **Fabmedical** repository screen, and select the **Actions** tab.

-13. On the **Actions** page, select the **content-web** workflow.
+11. On the **Actions** page, select the **content-web** workflow.

-14. On the **content-web** workflow, select **Run workflow** and manually trigger the workflow to execute.
+12. On the **content-web** workflow, select **Run workflow** and manually trigger the workflow to execute.

     ![The content-web Action is shown with the Actions, content-web, and Run workflow links highlighted.](images/2020-08-25-15-38-06.png "content-web workflow")

-15. After a second, the newly triggered workflow execution will display in the list.
+13. After a second, the newly triggered workflow execution will display in the list.
 Select the new **content-web** execution to view its status.

-16. Selecting the **Build and Push Docker Image** job of the workflow will display its execution status.
+14. Selecting the **Build and Push Docker Image** job of the workflow will display its execution status.

     ![Build and Push Docker Image job.](images/2020-08-25-15-42-11.png "Build and Push Docker Image job")

-17. Next, setup the `content-api` workflow.
-This repository already includes `content-api.yml` located within the `.github/workflows` directory.
+15. Next, setup the `content-api` workflow.
+There is already a `content-api.yml` file located within the `.github/workflows` directory.
 Open the `.github/workflows/content-api.yml` file for editing.

-18. Edit the `resourceGroupName` and `containerRegistry` environment values to replace `[SHORT_SUFFIX]` with your own three-letter suffix so that it matches your container registry's name and resource group.
+16. Edit the `resourceGroupName` and `containerRegistry` environment values to replace `[SHORT_SUFFIX]` with your own three-letter suffix so that it matches your container registry's name and resource group.

     ![The screenshot shows the content-api.yml with the environment variables highlighted.](images/2020-08-25-15-59-56.png "content-api.yml environment variables highlighted")

-19. Save the file, then navigate to the repositories in GitHub, select Actions, and then manually run the **content-api** workflow.
+17. Save the file

-20. Next, setup the **content-init** workflow.
+18. Next, setup the **content-init** workflow.
 Follow the same steps as the previous `content-api` workflow for the `content-init.yml` file, remembering to update the `[SHORT_SUFFIX]` value with your own three-letter suffix.

-21. Commit and push the changes to the Git repository:
+19. Commit and push these changes to the Git repository:

     ```bash
     git add .
     git commit -m "Updated workflow YAML"
     git push
     ```

+20. Then, navigate to the repositories in GitHub, select Actions, and then manually run the **content-api** and **content-init** workflows.

 ## Exercise 2: Migrate MongoDB to Cosmos DB using Azure Database Migration Service